Introduction

 Approach

 A certain number of assumptions had to be made in order to make OpenCutList useful.
-The interpretation of length, width and thickness as well as which side of a part is the front face and which one is the back face have to be agreed upon.
+The interpretation of length, width and thickness, as well as which side of a part is the front face and which one is the back face have to be agreed upon.
 Material information is provided in the form of SketchUp material, enhanced by OpenCutList attributes.
-Furthermore a classification of the material helps the tool take advantage of the specificities of each type of material.
-Processing will be different for material of type Sheet Goods, than it will be for Solid Wood (Rough Lumber).
+Furthermore, a classification of the material helps the tool take advantage of the specificities of each type of material.
+Processing will be different depending on the type of materials (for example, Sheet Goods compared to Solid Wood (Rough Lumber)).

 Dimension and Orientation of Parts

-OpenCutList extracts the bounding boxes from SketchUp components (but not groups!) or selection of components in a scene in order to compute length, width and thickness of these visible parts of the model.
-The interpretation of length, width and thickness is either
+OpenCutList extracts the bounding boxes from SketchUp components (not groups!) or a selection of components in a scene, in order to compute the lengths, widths and thicknesss of these visible parts of the model.
+The interpretation of length, width and thickness can be or two types:

-• automatic by assuming that the greatest dimension is the length and the smallest dimension is the thickness (see Options), or
+• automatic, so that the greatest dimension is the length and the smallest dimension is the thickness (see Options); or

-• defined by convention, so that the length is read on the red local axis, the width on the green local axis and the thickness on the blue local axis.
+• defined from the local axes, so that the length is read on the red local axis, the width on the green local axis, and the thickness on the blue local axis.

-You may change this behavior for a single part and fix length, width and thickness in the properties of the part.
+The actual behavior may be specified for each part, and its length, width and thickness defined in the properties of the part.

-Defining front and back of a part is not always necessary, but in certain cases it becomes very important.
-We define the front face to be the face that is most positive on the thickness axis, while the least positive face will be considered the back face.
+Defining the front and back of a part is not always necessary, but may be very important in certain cases.
+The front face is defined as most positive along the thickness axis, and the back face as the least positive face.

 Material of Parts